nilu1996/test/README.md

-Subject: Request to Terminate Unused AWS Resources
+Subject: Request to Remove Unused AWS Resources

-Hello Chandan,
+Hi Chandan,

-I hope this email finds you well.
+I hope you're doing well.

-I am writing to bring to your attention the presence of certain AWS resources that are currently underutilized and need to be terminated to optimize our cloud infrastructure.

-Upon reviewing our AWS environment, it has come to my attention that there are additional resources that are no longer in active use.
-As part of our ongoing efforts to manage costs and streamline our infrastructure, I kindly request your assistance in identifying and terminating these resources.
+I noticed that we have some AWS resources that we're not using anymore.
+To save costs and keep things tidy, we should remove them.

-Please find below the list of AWS resources that are currently not being utilized:

-[Share link to resource list here]
+Here's a list of the resources that we're not using: [Insert link to the list here]

-Could you please review the provided list at your earliest convenience and confirm when we can proceed with the termination of these resources?
-Your prompt action in this matter would be greatly appreciated.

-If you have any questions or require further clarification regarding the identified resources, please don't hesitate to reach out.

-Thank you for your cooperation.

-Best regards,
+Can you take a look and let me know when we can remove them?

+Let me know if you have any questions.

+Thanks,
 [Your Name]